kir486680/Open-Science-Bot/Mechanical/Readme.md

 *Figure 6 – Bath.*

 ### Assembly Instruction
+1. Print the electrode holders (designs in `Mechanical/Gripper Redesign/Lid`) neccessary for the electrode being tested.
-1. Print the electrode deposites and bath (depends on how many experiements is needed to perform at the same time).
+2. Print the electrode deposites (`Electrode Holder.SLDPRT`), bath (`Bath V2.SLDPRT`) and bath mount (`Bath Mount.SLDPRT`).
+Number depends on how many experiements is needed to perform at the same time.
-1. Route the electric tape from the electrode holder supports to the side extrudes on the bath.
+3. Route the electric tape from the electrode holder supports to the side extrudes on the bath.
-2. Route the electric tape on the electrode holder from the electrode connector or the working electrode to side of the holder.
+4. Route the electric tape on the electrode holder from the electrode connector or the working electrode to side of the holder.
-3. Place the electrode deposites and bath on the print bed as the following
+5. Place the electrode deposites and bath (on the bath mount) on the print bed as the following.

 ![Guide Layout](images/Full_Setup.JPG)
 *Figure 7 – Fully setup print bed.*